 *

-The “surely die” God speaks of refers to spiritual death, even though Eve does not understand the real meaning.* Eve thinks God refers to physical death, but the satanic voice tells her she will not die (3.3), in which Satan also infers physical death.
+The “surely die” God speaks of refers to spiritual death, even though Eve does not understand the real meaning.* Eve thinks God refers to physical death, but the satanic voice counters by telling her she will not die (3.3), in which Satan also infers physical death.
 Satan has told a half-truth, or perhaps the truth turned backward.
 Physical life continues, though eventually, you will die, it is the spirit that wanes in influence.

 *Most religious scholars think Adam would have told Eve about the Tree of Good and Evil.